-Very off topic for a this blog, very on topic for this holiday.
+Very off-topic for this blog, very on topic for this holiday.

 So he won’t be a pet.
 Maybe I’ll keep him around for a few days just to show him to the neighbourhood kids.
 I put him in the garage and go in for dinner.
 I come out after dinner to check on him only to find that he’s been wandering the garage, as evidenced by the piles of frozen turkey crap that have bonded to the garage floor at 15-inch intervals!
 I go inside and start sharpening my knives.